 Putting people first is at the heart of Johnson & Johnson's company Credo.
 And that wouldn't be possible if not for the remarkable people who have trailblazed at the company since its founding in 1886.

-In the latest installment of our "Employee Blast from the Past" series, we're putting the spotlight on Paul Janssen, without whom Janssen Pharmaceuticals, part of the Johnson & Johnson family of companies—and the groundbreaking work that comes out of their labs—wouldn't exist.
+In the latest installment of our "Employee Blast from the Past" series, we're putting the spotlight on Paul Janssen, without whom the Janssen Pharmaceutical Companies of Johnson & Johnson—and the groundbreaking work that comes out of their labs—wouldn't exist.

 The Employee ...

 Paul Janssen, Founder, the Janssen Pharmaceutical Companies of Johnson & Johnson, 1961-1991

 Janssen, the son of a doctor, was born in Belgium in 1926.
 And although his father's vocation no doubt inspired his own passion for medicine, he was driven toward research after the loss of his 4-year-old sister to tuberculous meningitis.
 Despite modest financial means, he boldly founded his own independent research lab at the age of 27.